siderolabs/talos/website/content/v1.5/learn-more/faqs.md

 ## How is Talos different from other container optimized Linux distros?

-Talos shares a lot of attributes with other distros, but there are some important differences.
 Talos integrates tightly with Kubernetes, and is not meant to be a general-purpose operating system.
 The most important difference is that Talos is fully controlled by an API via a gRPC interface, instead of an ordinary shell.
 We don't ship SSH, and there is no console access.